maybecake/flow/README.md

 # flow
-Playing around with Flutter Riverpod.
+Playing and testing features of Flutter Riverpod.